5 Barriers to Medication Adherence & What Can Help

 What are the Barriers to Medication Adherence?

-Medication adherence, or the extent to which patients take medications as prescribed by their healthcare providers, is a complex issue influenced by various factors.
+Medication adherence is the extent to which patients take medications as prescribed by their healthcare providers.
+It is a complex issue influenced by various factors.
 According to research, 80% or more adherence rates are needed for optimal therapeutic efficacy.
 However, medication nonadherence can account for up to 50% of failures in treatment.

 1) Forgetfulness and Disrupted Routines

 One significant barrier to medication adherence is forgetfulness.
-With our busy lives and disrupted routines, simply forgetting to take pills on time can make it all too easy to miss doses, especially for those taking multiple medications at different times per day.
-Patients may unintentionally skip doses or forget to refill their prescriptions.
-A 2024 study collected answers from 50 type 1 and type 2 diabetic patients aged 59 and over about what factors they associate with nonadherence.
-44% of the patients named forgetfulness as a factor.
+In a 2024 study, fifty 1 and type 2 diabetic patients aged 59 and over were asked to identify barriers to adherence.
+44% said forgetfulness was a factor.
+With busy lives and disrupted routines, simply forgetting to take pills can make it easy to miss doses, especially for those taking multiple medications at different times per day.
+Patients may also forget to refill their prescriptions.

 2) Lack of Understanding

-In the same study of type 1 and type 2 diabetic patients aged 59 and over, 40% cited illiteracy as a reason for nonadherence.
+In the same study previously mentioned, 40% cited illiteracy as a reason for nonadherence.
 A patient’s ability to read and understand medication instructions is paramount.
 Patients with low literacy may have difficulty understanding instructions.
-This can create a barrier to medication adherence and management.
+This can create a barrier to medication management.

 3) Lack of Symptoms